EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/index.md

 The **AgenticShop** prototype showcases how **Generative AI (GenAI)** can be deeply integrated into your database infrastructure to power intelligent e-commerce experiences.
 Built on **Azure Database for PostgreSQL – Flexible Server**, this solution leverages a combination of **vector search**, **graph modeling**, and **in-database AI** to deliver advanced personalization and product discovery.

-## Why Generative AI for E-Commerce?

 GenAI uses **natural language processing (NLP)** techniques like **prompting** and **retrieval-augmented generation (RAG)** to understand user intent, extract actionable insights, and generate personalized responses.
 This enables use cases like:

 - Extracting structured features and sentiments from unstructured product reviews
 - Modeling user–product–review relationships as a graph
-- Powering multi-modal product discovery: *“Headphones with positive reviews about battery life”*
+- Powering multi-modal product discovery: *“Headphones with positive reviews about noise cancellation”*
 - Dynamically updating personalization profiles based on user conversations

 ## PostgreSQL Extensions Used in This POC